qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

     * **Citation**: *Lozupone, C. A., Hamady, M., Kelley, S. T., Knight, R. (2007).
 "Quantitative and qualitative beta diversity measures lead to different insights into factors that structure microbial communities".
 Applied and Environmental Microbiology.
 73(5): 1576–85.*
    * **Yule index**: Measures Yule index
     * Measures biodiversity
-    * Determined by the number of species and the proportions between the numbers of those species.
+    * Determined by the diversity of species and the proportions between the abundance of those species.
     * **Citation**: *Fisher, R.A., Corbert, A.S., Williams, C.B.
 (1943).
 “The Relationship Between the Number of Species and the Number of Individuals in a Random Sample of an Animal Population”.
 J. Animal Ecol.
 (12): 42-58.*
   * **Number of jobs**: Number of workers to use
   * **Phylogenetic tree** (required for some beta diversities, ie. UniFrac): Phylogenetic tree to be used with beta analyses (only include when necessary ie. UniFrac)